networknt/light-rfcs/light-4j/0005-centralized-control-config.md

 ### Summary
   This enhancement provides the ability to centrally manage configuration files.
-By defining in a centralized management file called `values.json` or `values.yaml` or `values.yml`. default value located in different config file can be selectively override with any value (Including environment variables by pattern).
+By defining in a centralized management file called `values.json` or `values.yaml` or `values.yml`.
+Values located in different config file can be selectively override with any value (Including environment variables by pattern).
 As the result, There would be no necessary to change previous code when config value need to be changed.